Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Appendix: Pfaffian method, Dimers at criticality and Determinants

 \subsection{Kasteleyn orientations}

-The first step in this theory is the reduction of $\E(G,x)$ to $\P(G_{\delta},x)$, where $G_{\delta}$ is obtained from $G$ by local changes which do not affect genus of the Riemann surface $X$ in which $G$ is embedded.
-This construction (see e.g. \cite{lm}) is not relevant here, so we omit it and concentrate on the Dimer partition function $\P(G,x)$.
+The first step in this theory is the reduction of $\E(G,x)$ to $\P(G_{\delta},x)$, where $G_{\delta}$ is obtained from $G$ by local changes which do not affect genus of the Riemann surface $X$ as a target for embedding of $G$.
+This construction (see e.g., \cite{lm}) is not relevant here, so we omit it and concentrate on the aspects of the Dimer partition function $\P(G,x)$.

 Assume the vertices of $G$ are numbered from $1$ to $n$.
-An orientation of $G$ is obtained by prescribing one of the two possible directions to each edge of $G$.
-If $D$ is an orientation of $G$, we denote by $A(G,D)$ the { skew-symmetric adjacency matrix} of $D$ defined as follows: The diagonal entries of $A(G,D)$ are zero, and the off-diagonal entries are where the sum is taken over all edges $e$ connecting vertices $i$ and $j$, and the sign in front of $x_e$ is $1$ if $e$ is oriented from $i$ to $j$ in the orientation $D$, and $-1$ otherwise.
+An orientation of $G$ is induced by prescribing one of the two possible directions to each edge of $G$.
+If $D$ is an orientation of $G$, we denote by $A(G,D)$ the { skew-symmetric adjacency matrix} of $D$ defined as follows: the diagonal entries of $A(G,D)$ are zero, and the off-diagonal entries are where the sum is taken over all edges $e$ connecting vertices $i$ and $j$, and the sign in front of $x_e$ is $1$ if $e$ is oriented from $i$ to $j$ in the orientation $D$, and $-1$ otherwise.
 It is well known that the Pfaffian of $A(G,D)$ counts perfect matchings $\mathcal{P}(G)$ of the graph $G$ {with signs:} where $\sign(M,D)=\pm 1$.
 We use this as the definition of the sign of a perfect matching $M$ with respect to the orientation $D$.
 The following statement is the basic result in the field:

 \begin{theorem}[Kasteleyn \cite{ka}, Galluccio-Loebl \cite{gl}, Tesler \cite{t}, Cimasoni-Reshetikhin \cite{cr}] If $G$ embeds into a Riemann surface of genus $g$, then there exist $4^g$ orientations $D_i$ ($i=1,\ldots, 4^g$) of $G$ such that the perfect matching polynomial $\P(G,x)$ can be expressed as a linear combination of the Pfaffian polynomials $\Pfaf A(G,D_i)(x)$.
 Moreover, the orientations $D_i$ are { Kasteleyn orientations}, i.e., they satisfy the following property: if $F$ is a facial cycle of $G$ then $F$ has an odd number of edges oriented in $D_i$ in agreement with the clockwise traversal of $F$. \end{theorem}